Casper-Br/Casper-Br/README.md

 ## I'm interested in ...

-Full stack software development
+Full stack software development,
-Cross platform development
+Cross platform development,
 iOS app development
 and anything software development related, currently early in my career and would like to try everything at least once.